undavide/fs/Frequency Separation 2021.md

 ![](img/EdgesPyramid3.jpg)

+The Detail layers can be used for either retouching purposed or contrast enhancement.

+The general equations for the decomposition are:

+U0 = O
+U1 = Filter1(O)
+U2 = Filter2(O)
+...
+Un = FilterN(O)

+D1 = U0 – U1
+D2 = U1 – U2
+...
+Dn = Un-1 – Un

+O = Un + D1 + D2 + ... + Dn

-The Detail layers can be used for either retouching purposed or contrast enhancement: at this point it's up to you to decide which kernels to mix, and for which goal.
+At this point it's up to you to decide which kernels to mix, and for which goal.
 Always remember to look for filters that affects the feature you're interested into – imagination can fly high!

 ![](img/ORIG.jpg)